ChethanKacham/ModelEarthProjects/location/setup/guides/local.md

 start.bat
 ```

-page should be up at http://localhost:8080
+Page should be up at http://localhost:8080
+If you encounter issues, see our [Detailed Install Notes](../).

 ## Using Docker w/ Ollama